Summer Fellows Program FAQs

 Do program participants live together?

 Yes, Stanford Summer Fellows will live together as a community in one of the residences designated for Stanford Summer Session.
 On-campus summer housing and dining costs for the 8-week session will be paid for by SSFP.
+This summer housing contract automatically includes the spring-to-summer interim period.

 If you will need to live in a different campus residence due to your OAE-approved housing accommodation or eligibility to live in Grad Housing (family, couples, 25+ years), we will provide you with card-key access to the SSFP residence for the summer so that you can attend programs and events.